PushpenderIndia/thorse/README.md

 <p align="center">
-  TechNowHorse is a RAT (Remote Administrator Trojan) Generator for Windows/Linux systems written in Python 3.
+  THorse is a RAT (Remote Administrator Trojan) Generator for Windows/Linux systems written in Python 3.
 </p>

                         This small python script can do really awesome work.